 This is the largest and longest living bee in the entire colony and the mother of most all bees in the honeybee hive.

-It has been valued as a very nutritious supplement to humans particularly in locations around the world where apitherapy is common.
+It has been revered as a very nutritious supplement to humans particularly in locations around the world where apitherapy is common.
 This is the practice of using honeybee products, such as propolis, honey, bee pollen as well as royal jelly as a form of alternative medicine.

 Utilized for its alleged nutritional and therapeutic properties, especially in regions of Egypt, China, Korea, Greece and Russia, it has been collected from hives and consumed predominantly after the invention of the man-made beehive.